OAButton/odb_static/README.md

+#Open Data Button Website

-This is the ODB static website
+This is the Open Data Button website's static content

 All that has to go in this repo is the content that the ODB site should contain.
 Pages can be created by putting them in the /content folder.